 eeCourses include a variety of tasks and assignments that are thoughtfully designed to engage participants in active learning experiences.
 All of our eeCourses will be moderated by 1-2 professionals in the field.
 Throughout each course, participants record their work and responses in a provided digital course journal, which is submitted weekly upon completion.
 Course Moderators will provide feedback and grades for all submitted assignments and they will be available to answer questions regarding tasks or assignments. eeCourses are housed and administered through a web-based learning management system, Moodle.

 This program is meant to be flexible and meet the needs of professionals in the field of environmental education.
-Most courses operate fully online and asynchronously with the exception of pre-scheduled and required Zoom meetings.
-Each course syllabus includes an outline of the scheduled calls and module deadlines.
+Most courses operate fully online and asynchronously, with the exception of our JEDI101 course, which features required synchronous Zoom calls with Lithouse Strategy Consultant, Paul James.
+Each course syllabus includes an outline of the module deadlines and Zoom calls if applicable.

 A partnership between KAEE and Eastern Kentucky University (EKU) gives students the opportunity to earn dual credit for a combination of courses in teaching environmental education.
 To learn more about this option, click here.